Sankeerth-S-Narayan/Roibot/README.md

 ![Roibot Warehouse Simulation](Simulation.gif)

-*A real-time demonstration of the Roibot warehouse robot simulation showing bidirectional snake path navigation, order processing, and live analytics.*
+*A real-time demonstration of the Roibot warehouse robot simulation, order processing, and live analytics.*

 ---